Azure/azure-sdk-tools/src/dotnet/APIView/README.md

 ### Azure hosting

 APIView is hosted by Azure App Services, under the "APIView" app service in the Azure SDK Developer Playground.
-For data storage, the project has a storage account - "mcpatdemo" - in the same "t-mcpat" resource group.
+For data storage, the project has a storage account - "apiview" - in the same "apiview-rg" resource group.
 The app uses Azure blob storage for maintaining its database of APIs and comments, which will be further elaborated on below.

 #### Storage scheme

 Each API in the app is stored as a single blob, and is associated with a separate blob containing all comments on that API.
-API blobs are stored in a container called "hello", and comment blobs are in a container called "comments" - by storing APIs and their comments in separate containers, their blob names can be identical without conflict and make fetching blobs for API review pages simpler.
+API blobs are stored in a container called "assemblies", and comment blobs are in a container called "comments" - by storing APIs and their comments in separate containers, their blob names can be identical without conflict and make fetching blobs for API review pages simpler.

 #### App service

 ## Areas for future development

+There are a number of ways this project can be built upon going forward.
+An [issue](https://github.com/Azure/azure-sdk-tools/issues/65) on the [azure-sdk-tools](https://github.com/Azure/azure-sdk-tools) repository lists some of these, though many more features could be pursued.

+The most significant future improvement to note is the addition of support for other languages, such as Python, Java, and TypeScript.
+Supporting non-C# languages would require structural changes to the code representation used for this project, as the current types are designed to be specific to C#.
+This could, however, likely be achieved by more broadly making use of the `TokenApiView` type and making it a base type for all code symbols.